krakend/playground-community/README.md

 - `/public`: Simple aggregation of two public API calls from Bitbucket and Github with some field selection.
 - `/shop`: Public endpoint aggregating data from the internal backend

+You will find more examples with comments in `config/krakend/krakend.json`

 ## Contribute!
 Everyone can get started with KrakenD at this repository.

 Try it out!
 If it doesn't help you, or you think you can add additional endpoints or middleware integrations, please open a pull request!
 (We may be too used to KrakenD and don't recognize what a starter demo should include.)

 Thanks!

+---

+If you have any questions or doubts, you can find our support resources at [https://www.krakend.io/support/](https://www.krakend.io/support/)

+**Interested in a demo or a trial license of KrakenD Enterprise?** [Write us »](https://www.krakend.io/enterprise/#contact-sales)

 ---